 Marginal Productivity Theory

 The theory used to analyze the profit-maximizing quantity of factors of production or inputs purchased by a firm for the production of output is called the marginal-revenue productivity theory (MRP).
 This theory indicates that the demand for a factor of production is based on the marginal product of the factor.
 In particular, a firm is generally willing to pay a higher price for an input that is more productive and contributes more to output.
-The central principle underlying MRP theory is the law of diminishing marginal returns which states that as additional units of a variable input are added to a fixed input, eventually the marginal product of the variable input will decrease.
-The law of diminishing marginal returns also plays a key role in the demand for an input.
-As more of an input is employed, marginal productivity declines.
-Because each unit is less productive and generates less revenue, the firm is inclined to pay less to use the input.
-As such, an inverse relation exists between the price of the input and the quantity of the input demanded, which traces out a negatively-sloped factor demand curve.
+The MRP provides insight into the demand for factors of production based on the notion that a profit-maximizing firm hires inputs based on a comparison between the productivity of the input and the cost of the input.

 Economic rent refers to income earned from a factor of production which is greater than the minimum necessary to bring the factor of production into operation.
 For example, suppose a cricketer is willing to be paid $10,000 a week but is really paid $12,000, then his economic rent will be $2,000.
 Economic rent is the area that is between the supply curve and the wage rate.
 The supply curve indicates the minimum wage people are prepared to work at as can be seen in the following graph.